 People often feel the pressure to follow tradition when it comes to weddings.
 Traditional or not, the idea of spending potentially one-fourth of your annual salary on an engagement ring is straight-up irrational.

-Trust me, there are many other unique and romantic ways to showcase your love for your fiance-to-be.
+Trust me, there are many other unique and romantic ways to showcase your love for your fiancé-to-be.
 One way can be through buying a modest ring that allows you to use your money to secure a better future life together.

 And remember, looking for an affordable ring does not necessarily mean you will be stuck with cheap-looking options!
 You could even consider picking up an easy side hustle that can cover the cost of the ring completely and maybe help you save for the wedding too.

 Here are a few questions to ask yourself before buying an engagement ring: